Azure/azure-devtestlab/samples/DevTestLabs/Modules/Library/README.md

 # Az.DevTestLabs

-Az.DevTestLabs is a Powershell module to simplify the management of [Azure DevTest Labs](https://azure.microsoft.com/en-us/services/devtest-lab/).
+Az.DevTestLabs is a PowerShell module to simplify the management of [Azure DevTest Labs](https://azure.microsoft.com/en-us/services/devtest-lab/).
 It provides composable functions to create, query, update and delete labs, VMs, Custom Images and Environments.

-It looks like this.
+Here's an example that showcases using the library to start all the VMs in all the labs whose name start with the prefix "Test".

 ```powershell
 Dtl-GetLab -name Test* | Dtl-GetVm | Dtl-StartVm